 Whilst this is on the go, stick your Spaghetti in some salted water and cook accordingly.

 Drain and serve Spaghetti, topped with Bolognese, topped with sprinkled Parmesan & finished with a beautiful Basil bow.
 Oh and a train of Garlic Bread...

-a) Just double check you're using Tomato Passata and not Tomato Paste.
-Tomato paste is a heck of alot more concentrated.
+a) Just double check you're using Tomato Passata and not Tomato Paste/puree.
+Tomato paste/puree is a heck of a lot more concentrated.

 Looking for leftover ideas?
 Check out my Leftover Bolognese Sliders!